Barking Town Centre

 There were very few offers for houses for sale at this time.

-Rippleside then was only a small village, stretching from the cemetery to the Chequers in Dagenham.
+Rippleside then was only a small village, stretching from the cemetery to the Gorsebrook on the parish boundary with Dagenham.
 Along Ripple Road were isolated farms and groups of cottages, which were occupied mainly by farm workers.
 Ripple Road itself was fairly narrow and overhanging trees, which were in the main elms, were seen on each side of the road, which was bounded by high banks and hedges.

-Traffic away from the main town area was principally vehicles going to and from the many small farms.
-In the evenings wagons and carts laden with market garden foods left the farms in the evening, stopping at one of the inns on the way, as they went en-route to Stratford and the London markets.
+Traffic away from the main town area was principally horsedrawn vehicles going to and from the many small farms.
+In the mornings wagons and carts laden with market garden foods left the farms form Stratford and the London markets.
+They often returned in the evening, and maybe stopping at one of the inns on the way.
 The drivers of the wagons quite often nodded off to sleep on their box-seats, so it was lucky the horses appeared to know the way as well as the waggoners.
 When the weather was cold they often wrapped themselves in sacking as they went on the journey.

 Ripple Road during this time was quiet and tranquil.
 There was no street-lighting in this region.
 In the Summer months the surface of the road became very dusty, which was very much a disadvantage to the road users.
-In the middle of the village near Lodge Lane, (now Lodge Avenue) was a wheelwright's shop where wagons and implements for farmyard use were made.
-Near to this was the village blacksmith who shoed the horses and manufactured various tools out of iron.
-In addition to this was a few small village stores, which supplied the tiny community's needs.
+In the middle of the village near Lodge Road, (now Castle Road) was a wheelwright's shop where wheels were repaired.
+Near to this was the village blacksmith who not only shoed the horses, but manufactured or mended various tools and implements out of iron for use on the farms.
+In addition to this was a small village store, which supplied some of the tiny community's needs.
 If they needed anything other than the basics, it meant a long walk into Barking.